GreenSteam/pycon.dk/index.md

   clean, readable Python code *by Jakob Pulczynski*
 - An Introduction to MongoDB and PyMongo *by J. P. Petersen*
 - Codegolf in Python *by Brian Lind Lauridsen*
+- Say Hi to Hy! by *by Martin Gergov*
 - [Subbmit a talk](mailto:meetup@pycon.dk?subject=I want to give a talk about <blank>)